the-other-mariana/the-other-mariana.github.io/_posts/2023-02-24-generalizing-the-qr-system.markdown

         ![img]({{site.url}}/img/5/stdev-tests.png)

         We see that in the first case the distance to the center (127) is the **smallest**, which means that the majority (68%) of the points are very near the gray with value 127.
 That's why we see **not so many variation in tones**, meaning there's not much contrast.
-For **larger** deviations or distances to the center, we see **more variation, more constrast**.
+For **larger** deviations or distances to the center, we see **more variation, more contrast**.

 - Blue noise constants: